The Committee consists of nine members who look after the day-to-day affairs of LCANZ. These are:

 Adam has worked at Autex for 9 years helping to improve and expand their quality and environmental programmes and helping to turn the systems into an integrated sustainability platform.
 He is responsible for driving Autex’s ISO 9001 & ISO 14001 Quality and Environmental Management systems and the life cycle management of Autex’s products and processes and providing the tools, expertise and direction to continue Autex’s journey towards an integrated sustainability life cycle management system.
 Adam has completed a Bachelors of Engineering in Chemical and Materials from Auckland University in 2004, a Graduate Diploma of Engineering in 2005 and has just completed a Masters in Engineering Studies at Massey University, majoring in Life Cycle Management.

-Emily is Sustainability Programme Manager at Downer New Zealand.
-Her main focus is on developing and implementing Downer's Energy Efficiency Programme, with a target to reduce energy intensity by 20% over five years to 2019.
-Prior to this, Emily was Sustainability Advisor at Tarmac Ltd, in the UK, where she developed and maintained Tarmac's Carbon Footprint Calculator, providing site- and product-specific carbon footprints across Tarmac's product range.
-In her final year with Tarmac, she provided 3,000 carbon footprint reports.
+Emily joined the thinkstep Australasia team as a Sustainability Engineer in early 2018, following experience with both product and coprorate sustainability in the Infrastructure and Construction Materials sector.
+In her previous role as Sustainability Programme Manager at Downer New Zealand, her main focus was developing and implementing an Energy Efficiency Programme.
+Prior to this, Emily was Sustainability Advisor at Tarmac Ltd, in the UK, where she developed and maintained Tarmac's Carbon Footprint Calculator, providing site- and product-specific carbon footprints across Tarmac's product range to a broad range of clients and infrastructure projects.

 The Committee is elected at every second Annual General Meeting from and by the members of the Association.